-A selected book or representative passages in the Greek New Testament to increase the student's exegetical skills.
+(spring) 4 credits Study of a selected book or representative passages in the Greek New Testament to increase the student's exegetical skills.
 A major exegetical project is followed by an oral and written presentation of the results.
 Prerequisites: GRK253; BIB321.